Towards a fairer energy system

 The current energy crisis is putting huge amounts of pressure on people up and down the country, but being so clearly rooted in our legacy energy system - it’s also showing us what so desperately needs to change.

-To guide customers through these tough times - Octopus has chosen to spend hundreds of millions on subsidising bills, eschewing profits in the process.
+To guide customers through these tough times - Octopus has chosen to spend hundreds of millions on subsidising bills, eschewing profits in the process, and they're also pushing for expanded government support.
 While one company can’t fix the entire crisis alone, Octopus are working to help people everywhere by taking apart the system that exposed us to this particular shock, replacing it with a greener, smarter, decentralised, democratic energy system that will reduce the possibility of crises like these in the future.

 Still, when push comes to shove, there are many different ways our green-energy future could look.
 As we move away from our outdated, unfair, dirty energy system, it’s clear that there’s still tonnes of work to do when it comes to thinking about how the costs and the benefits are shared in whatever system comes next.
 Even with renewables at the centre - the clean, green, smart system of the future must make sure that people are protected, represented, and empowered, no matter what crops up.